 <shape name="stencilName" h="50" w="100" aspect="variable" strokewidth="inherit"> <background> <path> <move x="0" y="0"/> <line x="50" y="0"/> <line x="50" y="40"/> <line x="100" y="40"/> <line x="100" y="50"/> <line x="0" y="50"/> <close/> </path> </background> <foreground> <fillstroke/> <path> <move x="25" y="10"/> <line x="25" y="40"/> </path> <stroke/> </foreground> </shape>

-Notice the stroke exception in the case of background geometry.
+Notice the stroke exception in the case of the background geometry.
 You don't define it after the background geometry, but instead as the first line of the foreground block.

 Click Preview and you should see: